 Egg eating can be quite a difficult vice to cure once it becomes established so it is best to act quickly if you can.

-- Make sure hens are laying in nest boxes (if they are not, see Chickens Laying Eggs on Floor to fix this).
+- Make sure hens are laying in nest boxes (if they are not, see Tips to Stop Chickens Laying Eggs on Floor).

 - Ensure there are a sufficient number of nest boxes for the number of hens you keep.